-At a function where the Governor will speak, it would be appreciated if an adequately illuminated lectern could be provided.
+- It would be appreciated if an adequately illuminated lectern and a public address system could be provided.

 At functions, host organisations are asked to direct all queries regarding arrangements, media, or photographs, to the Aide, not to the Governor.